privacy and security policies, TOS, copyright info

-Basically, if you're not sure you want to post something, then don't post it until you are.
+Basically, if you're not sure you want to say something, think about it a bit for a minute until you're sure.

 We may also respond to individual member requests for additional information via email.
 Participation may also lead to messages from other members, which you can receive notification regarding via email as well.

-Participation will NOT lead to junk mail, spam, or unsolicited advertising from lesbotronic.com in your email box or via any other contact method.
+Participation will NOT lead to junk mail, spam, or unsolicited advertising from lesbotronic in your email box or via any other contact method.

-So just like we already said above, participation will NOT lead to junk mail, spam, or unsolicited advertising from lesbotronic.com in your email box or via any other contact method.
+So just like we already said above, participation will NOT lead to junk mail, spam, or unsolicited advertising from lesbotronic in your email box or via any other contact method.

 Still true, always has been true, that.